SBU-BMI/quip_cnn_segmentation/README.md

 ## Trained model and released segmentation results

-We also include a Dockerfile with trained model [here](Dockerfile) and segmentation results we already ran [here](segmentation-of-nuclei/READMD.md)
+We also include a Dockerfile with trained model [here](Dockerfile) and segmentation results we've already generated [here](segmentation-of-nuclei/READMD.md).